 In a felony case, a preliminary hearing is the next step in the process.
 Depending on whether or not the defendant goes to trial, the district attorney will serve the formal charges.

-Contact Our Abilene Criminal Defense Lawyer
+Contact Our Criminal Defense Attorney in Abilene, TX

 David White is known throughout the region for obtaining successful results that meet our clients’ needs.
 We regularly receive referrals for complex cases.
 Whatever the case, we work hard to have your charges reduced or your case dismissed if possible.
 If not, we aggressively negotiate with both judges and prosecutors to obtain the best possible outcome for you.